 01 of 08

 Many first-time growers of these small evergreen shrubs become quickly impressed with them, and you too will come to enjoy their prodigious blooming period if you decide to grow one.
 Winter heaths (Erica x darleyensis) live up to their name, putting out flowers in that most unlikely of seasons: Wintertime.
-This plant is at the top because if the climate and conditions are right for them, they may end up flowering for about half the year for you.
-Now you know why this plant has been located at the top of this list.
+This plant is at the top because if the climate and conditions are right, they may end up flowering for about half the year for you.

 02 of 08

 Mountain laurel (Kalmia latifolia) is a broadleaf evergreen with which you may be very familiar if you have been on walks through the woods in New England in June.
 In fact, it is the state flower of Connecticut.

 The laurel bushes one finds in the forest can become quite large, but the "Minuet" cultivar, true to its name (think "minute," as in "short") is a dwarf.
 That is a plus for urban or suburban landscapes where growers may not have much room to spare.
 This compact bush offers another advantage over its wild relatives, too: The flowers are more colorful.

 03 of 08